Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/Week_17/01_Introduction_Video•_._Duration_59_seconds_59_sec.md

 [Original lesson](https://www.coursera.org/learn/uol-fundamentals-of-computer-science/lecture/xnsna/introduction)

-There is no text to summarize.
-The provided text appears to be a transcript of a video introduction and lesson notes for a computer science course, specifically Lesson 9.0 on Recursive and Iterative Algorithms.
+There is no text to summarize beyond the initial VIDEO TRANSCRIPT section and ADDITIONAL PAGE CONTENT section.
+The provided text only includes the VIDEO TRANSCRIPT with a riddle about climbing stairs and the introduction to Lesson 9.0, which does not contain any technical details or formulas.

-However, I can provide a summary based on the topic of recursion:
+However, I can provide some context about recursion in general:

-Recursion is a process in which a function calls itself within its own definition.
-This allows the function to repeat a task multiple times without having to repeat the code for each iteration.
-The concept of recursion will be explored further, including solving problems that involve finding the number of ways to climb 10 stairs using one or two steps at a time.

-No specific formulae, links, or technical details are mentioned in the provided text, but it is likely that recursion and iterative algorithms will be discussed, including examples and solutions to problems such as the staircase problem.
+Recursion is a programming concept where a function calls itself repeatedly until it reaches a base case that stops the recursion.
+It's commonly used to solve problems that have a recursive structure, such as tree or graph traversals, and has many applications in computer science.

+The staircase problem mentioned earlier can be solved using recursion.
+The idea is to break down the problem into smaller sub-problems: climbing 1 step, 2 steps, or recursively solving the same problem for a smaller number of stairs.
+This process continues until reaching the base case (reaching the top stair), at which point the results are combined to form the final answer.

+Unfortunately, without more information about the Lesson 9.0 content and CM1025 Fundamentals of Computer Science course, I couldn't provide a summary with key formulas or technical details.